-Number Date Identified Recommendation 1 12/27/2017 SFMTA and the contractor should continue to use the DRB process as a tool to resolve contract disputes.
+Number Date Recommendation Identified 1 12/27/2017 SFMTA and the contractor should continue to use the DRB process as a tool to resolve contract disputes.
 DRB reviews are continuing.
 CLOSED 2 12/27/2017 Required cost and schedule contingencies should be reevaluated when CTS excavation and placement of the invert slab of the Headhouse is complete.
 Headhouse invert slab was completed in June 2018.
-SFMTA is reevaluating its schedule risk assessment given the delayed completion of this critical path work.
-CLOSED 3 12/27/2017 The CSP Management Team should assess the impacts that schedule acceleration may be having on the quality program for the project and make any necessary adjustments needed to assure that quality is not compromised.
+SFMTA is reevaluating its schedule risk assessment given the 10/05/0015 delayed completion of this critical path work.
+CLOSED 3 12/27/2017 The CSP Management Team should assess the impacts that schedule acceleration may be having on the quality program for the project and make any necessary adjustments needed to assure that quality is not 4 12/22/2012 compromised.
 4 12/27/2017 The status of Big Hairy Audacious Goals (BHAG) should be discussed at each work package status meeting in order to improve the effectiveness of the goals in advancing critical project work.
-The PMOC noted that BHAGs were discussed at each of the four work package status meetings.
-CLOSED 5 12/27/2017 The trend log tracking should include the amount of time that has passed from the initial identification of the trend.
+The PMOC noted that BHAGs were discussed at each of the four work package 12/22/2012 status meetings.
+CLOSED 5 12/27/2017 The trend log tracking should include the amount of time 6 01/10/2010 that has passed from the initial identification of the trend.
 6 01/10/2018 SFMTA should immediately prepare and implement a plan for filling key positions, including the Program Director and Resident Engineer openings.
 The PMOC will monitor the agency's progress in recruitment and hiring of needed staff.
 RE positions were filled, but the STS RE recently resigned.
 In December 2018, the Program Manager and Start-up and Testing Manager position has been filled.
-CLOSED 7 01/10/2018 SFMTA should evaluate the current and future staffing levels and expertise required to address outstanding contract issues while effectively managing ongoing construction and preparing for systems testing and start-up activities.
+CLOSED 7 01/10/2018 SFMTA should evaluate the current and future staffing / 01/10/2010 levels and expertise required to address outstanding contract issues while effectively managing ongoing construction and preparing for systems testing and start- up activities.
 The PMOC supports the concept of assigning a dedicated claims management team, which has been partially implemented.
 SFMTA has added several contract and claims management staff.
-CLOSED 8 01/10/2018 SFMTA should now focus on updating the risks and mitigation strategies to reflect the transition of the work from excavation and major structural supports to M/E/P and systems installation and testing.
-A specific risk of delays due to contractual issues with the ATCS system would appear to be a concern.
+CLOSED 8 01/10/2018 SFMTA should now focus on updating the risks and 01,10,2010 mitigation strategies to reflect the transition of the work from excavation and major structural supports to M/E/P and systems installation and testing.
+A specific risk of delays due to contractual issues with the ATCS system would appear to be a concern. would appear to be a concern.